Classifieds

 Legal Notices

+IN THE CIRCUIT COURT FOR THE STATE OF OREGON FOR THE COUNTY OF LANE Sara LeAnn Anderson v.
+Robert Marian Collins, Respondent.
+Case No. 19DR06292 SUMMONS TO THE RESPONDENT.
+The Petitioner has filed a petition asking for dissolution of marriage.
+If you do not file the appropriate legal paper with the court in the time required, the petitioner may ask the court for a judgment against you that orders the relief requested.
+NOTICE TO RESPONDENT: READ THESE PAPERS CAREFULLY!
+In the name of the State of Oregon, you are hereby required to appear and answer the Petition filed against you in the above-entitled court and cause on or before the expiration of 30 days from the date of first publication of this summons.
+The date of first publication is August 8th, 2019.
+To “appear” you must file with the court a legal document called a “motion” or “answer.”
+The “motion” or “answer” must be given to the court clerk administrator within 30 days along with the required filing fee.
+It must be in proper form and have proof of service on the petitioner’s attorney, or if the petitioner does not have an attorney, proof of service on the petitioner.
+If you have any questions, you should see an attorney immediately.
+If you need help finding an attorney, you may contact the Oregon State Bar’s Lawyer Referral Service online at www.oregonstatebar.org or by calling (800) 452-7636.
+This summons is issued pursuant to ORCP 7.
+By /s/ Sara LeAnn Anderson, 687 Cheshire Ave, Eugene, 97405, (541) 343-2993, Petitioner.
+NOTICE OF STATUTORY RESTRAINING ORDER PREVENTING THE DISSIPATION OF ASSETS IN DOMESTIC RELATIONS ACTIONS TO THE PETITIONER AND RESPONDENT: PURSUANT TO ORS 107.093 and UTCR 8.080, AFTER FILING OF THE PETITION, THE PROVISIONS OF ORS 107.093 ARE IN EFFECT IMMEDIATELY UPON SERVICE OF THE SUMMONS AND PETITION UPON THE RESPONDENT.
+IT REMAINS IN EFFECT UNTIL A FINAL DECREE OR JUDGMENT IS ISSUED, UNTIL THE PETITION IS DISMISSED, OR UNTIL FURTHER ORDER OF THE COURT.
+PETITIONER’S/ RESPONDENT’S RIGHT TO REQUEST A HEARING Either petitioner or respondent may request a hearing to apply for further temporary orders, or to modify or revoke one or more terms of the automatic mutual restraining order, by filing with the court the Request for Hearing form specified in Form 8.080.2 in the UTCR Appendix of forms.

-CIRCUIT COURT OF THE STATE OF OREGON FOR LANE COUNTY (PROBATE DEPARTMENT) Case No. 19PB02929 NOTICE TO INTERESTED PERSONS In the Matter of the Estate of Phyllis G. Armendariz, Deceased.
-NOTICE IS HEREBY GIVEN that the undersigned has been appointed personal representative.
-All persons having claims against the estate are required to present them, with vouchers attached, to the undersigned personal representative at 1285 8th Street, Florence, Oregon, within four months after the date of first publication of this notice, or the claims may be barred.
-All persons whose rights may be affected by the proceedings may obtain additional information from the records of the Court, the personal representative, or the lawyers for the personal representative, Troy M. Slonecker.
-Dated first published on June 27th, 2019./s/ Frank C. Armendariz, Frank C. Armendariz, Personal Representative.
-PERSONAL REPRESENTATIVE:Frank C. Armendariz, 1285 8th Street, Florence, OR 97439.
-LAWYER FOR PERSONAL REPRESENTATIVE:Troy M. Slonecker, Slonecker, P.C., P.O.
-Box 1401 , Springfield, OR 97477 troyslonecker@gmail.com (541) 510-9848
+IN THE CIRCUIT COURT OF THE STATE OF OREGON FOR LANE COUNTY Probate Department.
+In the Matter of the Estate of ROY HODGES, Deceased.
+Case 19PB04670 NOTICE TO INTERESTED PERSONS : NOTICE IS GIVEN that Gregory Hodges has been appointed personal representative of this estate.
+All persons having claims against the estate are required to present them, with vouchers attached, to the personal representative c/o Robert Cole Tozer, Attorney at Law, 975 Oak St, Suite 615, Eugene, OR 97401, (541) 345-0795, within four months of the date of first publication of this notice, or the claims may be barred.
+All persons whose rights may be affected by the proceedings may obtain additional information from the records of the court, the personal representative, or the personal representative’s attorney, Robert Cole Tozer.
+DATED and first published July 25th, 2019 .
+Personal Representative /s/ Gregory Hodges

-IN THE CIRCUIT COURT OF THE STATE OF OREGON FOR THE COUNTY OF LANE PROBATE DEPARTMENT In the Matter of the Estate of: Richard Raymond Arch, Deceased Case No. 19PB 03663 NOTICE TO INTERESTED PERSONS NOTICE IS HEREBY GIVEN that Royd Raymond Arch has been appointed Personal Representative of the above Estate.
-All persons having claims against the Estate are required to present them, with vouchers, to the undersigned Personal Representative at 626 B Street, Springfield, Oregon 97477-4615, within four (4) months after the date of first publication of this notice, or those claims may be barred.
-All persons whose rights may be affected by the proceedings may obtain additional information from the records of the Court, the Personal Representative, or the attorney for the Personal Representative.
-DATED and first published on July 3rd, 2019. /s/ Royd Raymond Arch, Personal Representative: 4045 Cherokee Drive, Springfield, OR 97478; Phone: (541) 726-8806.
-Attorney for Personal Representative: R. Scott Corey, P.C.,626 B Street, Springfield, Oregon 97477-4615; Phone: (541) 484-0925; Fax: (541) 484-0791; E-mail: rsc@efn.org; OSB No. 910346.

-IN THE CIRCUIT COURT OF THE STATE OF OREGON FOR LANE COUNTY, Probate Department.
-In the Matter of the Estate of Lee Merwood Kragenbring, Deceased.
-Case No. 19PB04578 NOTICE TO INTERESTED PERSONS: NOTICE IS HEREBY GIVEN that the undersigned have been appointed Personal Representatives.
-All persons having claims against the estate are required to present them, with vouchers attached, to the undersigned Personal Representatives at 767 Willamette Street, Suite 302, Eugene, Oregon 97401, within four months after the date of first publication of this notice, or the claims may be barred.
-All persons whose rights may be affected by the proceedings may obtain additional information from the records of the Court, the Personal Representatives, or the attorney for the Personal Representatives, John C. Fisher.
-Dated and first published on July 3rd, 2019. /s/ Damon Oden Francois and Dino Luis Francois, Personal Representatives
+IN THE CIRCUIT COURT OF THE STATE OF OREGON FOR LANE COUNTY Probate Department.
+In the Matter of the Estate of CECIL ARTHUR RUBIDOUX, JR., Deceased.
+Case 19PB05479 NOTICE TO INTERESTED PERSONS : NOTICE IS GIVEN that Robin Grim has been appointed personal representative of this estate.
+All persons having claims against the estate are required to present them, with vouchers attached, to the personal representative c/o Robert Cole Tozer, Attorney at Law, 975 Oak St, Suite 615, Eugene, OR 97401, (541) 345-0795, within four months of the date of first publication of this notice, or the claims may be barred.
+All persons whose rights may be affected by the proceedings may obtain additional information from the records of the court, the personal representative, or the personal representative’s attorney, Robert Cole Tozer.
+DATED and first published August 1st, 2019 .
+Personal Representative /s/ Robin Grim

-IN THE CIRCUIT COURT OF THE STATE OF OREGON FOR LANE COUNTY: Juvenile Department Case No. 18JU09053 PUBLISHED SUMMONS In the Matter of BREEANNE MARIE LANCASTER, A Child.
-TO:John David Barrett IN THE NAME OF THE STATE OF OREGON: A petition has been filed asking the court to terminate your parental rights to the above-named child for the purpose of placing the child for adoption.
-YOU ARE REQUIRED TO PERSONALLY APPEAR BEFORE the Lane County Juvenile Court at 2727 Martin Luther King Jr. Blvd., Eugene, OR 97401, on the 1st day of August, 2019 at 10:00 a.m. to admit or deny the allegations of the petition and to personally appear at any subsequent court-ordered hearing.
-YOU MUST APPEAR PERSONALLY IN THE COURTROOM ON THE DATE AND AT THE TIME LISTED ABOVE.
-AN ATTORNEY MAY NOT ATTEND THE HEARING IN YOUR PLACE.
-THEREFORE, YOU MUST APPEAR EVEN IF YOUR ATTORNEY ALSO APPEARS.
-This summons is published pursuant to the order of the circuit court judge of the above-entitled court, dated June 4, 2019.
-The order directs that this summons be published once each week for three consecutive weeks, making three publications in all, in a published newspaper of general circulation in Lane County.
-Date of first publication: June 20th, 2019.
-Date of last publication: July 3rd, 2019.
-NOTICE

-IN THE CIRCUIT COURT OF THE STATE OF OREGON FOR THE COUNTY OF LANE Case No. 19DR11931 PUBLISHED SUMMONS In the Matter of the Marriage of SHELBY NICOLE TURNER, Petitioner, and KEITH RICHARD GONZALES, Respondent.
-TO: KEITH RICHARD GONZALES, Respondent IN THE NAME OF THE STATE OF OREGON: You are hereby required to appear and defend the petition filed against you in the above-entitled Court on or before the expiration of 30 days from the date of the first publication of this Summons.
-If you fail to so appear and answer, Petitioner for want thereof will apply to the above-entitled Court for the relief prayed for in its Petition, to wit: This case is a Petition for Annulment of Marriage (Without Children).
-This Summons is published by order of the Honorable R. Curtis Conover, Judge of the above-entitled court, made and filed on the 27th day of June, 2019, directing publication of this Summons once each week for four consecutive weeks in Eugene Weekly, a newspaper published and of general circulation in Eugene, Oregon.
-Date of first publication: July 3rd, 2019.
-NOTICE TO RESPONDENT KEITH R. GONZALES: READ THESE PAPERS CAREFULLY!
+IN THE CIRCUIT COURT OF THE STATE OF OREGON FOR LANE COUNTY, MARGOT PILLETTE, Plaintiff v.
+CHRISTOPHER WILLIAM HAWKINS, Defendant.
+Case No. 19CV19236.
+SUMMONS.
+TO: CHRISTOPHER WILLIAM HAWKINS.
+You are hereby required to appear and defend the Complaint filed against you in the above-entitled case within thirty (30) days from the date of service of this summons on you.
+If you fail to appear and defend, the Plaintiff will apply to the Court for the relief demanded in the Complaint.
+NOTICE TO DEFENDANT: READ THESE PAPERS CAREFULLY!
 You must “appear” in this case or the other side will win automatically.
-To “appear” you must file with the Court a legal paper called a “motion” or “answer.”
-The “motion” or “answer” must be given to the court clerk or administrator within thirty (30) days of the date of first publication specified herein along with the required filing fee.
-It must be in proper form and have proof of service on Petitioner’s attorney, or if the Petitioner does not have an attorney, proof of service on the Petitioner.
-If you have any questions, you should see an attorney immediately.
-If you need help in finding an attorney, you may call the Oregon State Bar’s Lawyer Referral Service at (503) 684-3763 or toll-free in Oregon at (800) 452- 7636.
-BARBARA M. PALMER, P.C.
-Attorney for Petitioner /s/ Barbara Palmer (Barbara Palmer, OSB #965522
+To appear, you must file with the Court a legal paper called a motion or answer.
+The motion or answer must be given to the court clerk or administrator within thirty (30) days along with the required filing fee.
+It must be in proper form and have proof of service on the Plaintiff’s lawyer, or if the Plaintiff does not have a lawyer, proof of service on the plaintiff.
+If you have any questions, you should see a lawyer immediately.
+If you need help in finding a lawyer, you may call the Oregon State Bar’s Referral Service at (503) 684-3763, or toll-free in Oregon at (800) 452-7636.
+Dated and first published July 18, 2019.
+Dustin G. Anderson, OSB No. 162074, Attorney & Counselor at Law, LLC, Attorney for Plaintiff, 142 West 8th Avenue, Eugene, OR 97401.

-IN THE CIRCUIT COURT OF THE STATE OF OREGON FOR THE COUNTY OF LANE: Case No. 19DR02703 SUMMONS In the Matter of: JENNIFER MACIAS and MATTHEW MACIAS, Petitioners, and JORDAN CANTWELL and KYLE CANTWELL, Respondents.
-TO: Respondent Kyle Cantwell, whereabouts unknown: You are hereby required to appear and defend the Petition for Custody and Visitation Rights (ORS 109.119) filed against you in the above entitled cause within 30 days of the date of first publication specified herein.
-In case of your failure to do so, for want thereof, Petitioner will apply to the court for the relief demanded in the petition.
-NOTICE TO RESPONDENT: READ THESE PAPERS CAREFULLY: You must “appear” in this case or the other side will win automatically.
-To “appear” you must file with the court a legal document called a “motion” or “answer” must be given to the court clerk or administrator within 30 days of the date of first publication specified herein along with the required filing fee.
-It must be in proper form and have proof of service on the Petitioner’s attorney or, if the Petitioner does not have an attorney, proof of service on the petitioner.
-If you have questions, you should see an attorney immediately.
-If you need help in finding an attorney, you may contact the Oregon State Bar’s Lawyer Referral Service by calling (503) 684-3763 (in the Portland metropolitan area) or toll-free elsewhere in Oregon at (800) 452-7636.
-You can also contact the service online at www.oregonstatebar.org. /s/ Mark Kramer.
-Mark Kramer, OSB #814977 520 SW Sixth Avenue, Suite 1010, Portland, OR 97204-1595 Phone: (503) 243-2733 / Fax (503) 274-4774.
-Date of first publication: July 3rd, 2019.
+IN THE CIRCUIT COURT OF THE STATE OF OREGON FOR THE COUNTY OF LANE PROBATE DEPARTMENT IN THE MATTER OF THE ESTATE OF BRUCE D. KLINEFELTER, Deceased.
+Case No. 19PB05054.
+NOTICE TO INTERESTED PARTIES.
+NOTICE IS HEREBY GIVEN that BARBARA SMITH has been appointed as Personal Representative of the Estate of BRUCE D. KLINEFELTER.
+All persons having claims against the Estate are required to present them, with vouchers attached, to the Personal Representative at: Rebecca Kueny, 3040 Commercial St SE, Suite 135,Salem, Oregon 97302 within four months after the date of first publication of this notice, or the claims may be barred.
+All persons whose rights may be affected by the proceedings may obtain additional information from the records of the Court, the Personal Representative, or the lawyer for the Personal Representative, Rebecca S. Kueny, 3040 Commercial Street SE, Ste 135, Salem, OR 97302.
+Dated and first published on July 25th, 2019.

+NOTICE OF FORECLOSURE SALE Notice is given that James A. Gardner, LLC, at 11:00 A.M., August 31, 2019, at 2133 W. 7th Ave., Eugene Oregon 97402, will conduct a public sale of personal property to foreclosure a Landlord’s Lien in favor of Income Property Management Co. in the sum of $8,255.43, plus costs for sale; with preview from 10:00-11:00 A.M., 2133 W, 7th Ave., Eugene Oregon 97402, at the same location.
+The owner or reputed owner of the property is Sage Maintenance Supply, Inc. For further information contact James A. Gardner, PC, 696 Country Club Road; telephone 541-687-9001.
+The property is: 53 reusable nitrile gloves, 6 vehicle brush, 46 vacuum bags, 1 Vacuum bag, 5 Vacuum filters, 9 Vacuum parts, 14 Vacuum rubber, 4 five gallon water containers, 110 sponges, 10 extension poles, 4 tissue dispensers, 8 air fresheners, 12 pumps, 2 Aluminum tool heads, 5 squeegees, 4 cans bug spray, 1 bicycle, 7 dust wands, 6 dustpans, 25 brooms, 16 plastic containers, 29 Blades, 15 Bloc-Aid quarts, 12 brushes, 10 packages of grout cleaner, 15 buckets, 1 security camera system, 1 rake, 2 cloths, Various industrial cleaners, 12 five gallon and three gallon degreasers, 1 Clear carpet protector, 25 soap dispensers, 1 Closed sign, 27 stain removers, 59 Consume containers, 21 Contemporary spotting solution, 6 Cutting and grinding fluid, 38 DMQ mop cleaner, 45 mops and cloths, 4 Disinfectant deoderant, 4 floor mats, 1 Disposable mask, 1 Drum proportioner, 8 paint remover spray, 2 hand washes, 17y empty drums, 4 Eye goggles, 1 Fan duster, 8 cabinets, 6 Floor cleaners, 3 Floor duster, 3 Floor fans, 2 Flow master commercial sprays, 49 cans insect killer, 3 Foam guns, 8 Foaming pearl lux, 8 chairs, 31 cans furniture polish, 1 Gold star bag, 10 Hand pads, 8 Heap filters, 2 Hepa filters, 4 Hi-Rev Elation, 16 Infinity twists, 1 Ladder, 6 wet mop heads, 1 laundry basket, 11 Leather Magic, 1 Long blade, 1 Macintosh desktop computer, 4 floor mat, 1 Mercedes Van, Model: SPR, Body Style: Z1VA, VIN WD3PE7CD2GP175191, Fuel Type: diesel, year: 2016, 4 Microfiber towels, 1 Mini fridge, 2 Misty Stone Maid, 3 buckets, 4 natural acid bowl cleaner, 1 non acid bathroom cleaner, 8 floor pads, 3 fire odor control cans, 10 Orange oil polish, 9 Orange tough 15, 29 Oven and grill cleaner can, 7 PH tester paper, 2 Panasonic canister vacuum belt, 4 Paper products boxes, 2 Plastic drum and pail pump, 4 carpet shampoos, 2 Pressure sprayers, 14 Pumice sticks, 14 Quick connects, 2 combs, 6 toilet seat cover dispensers, 6 shelf’s, 17 Rid’Z Odor- Spiced Green Tea, 1 Rid’Z Odor- dreamcicle, 6 Rid’Z Odor- Desert Rain, 15 Rid’Z Odor- Dreamcicle orange, 2 Rust Spot’r, 2 Sanitary napkin receptacle, 1 Scrap mast blades, 5 Scrappers, 1 paper shredder, 3 Siphon pumps, 2 Small brown pieces, 4 knives, 13 Solizym pro blend, 4 Spa body shampoo, 8 SparCling restroom disinfectant, 21 Spray bottles, 16 Squeegee gaskets, 15 Stainless steel cleaner, 10 Sublime cleaner, 19 foaming disinfectant cleaner, 5 TB Cide plus, 1 Table, 5 Tall pumps, 22 Tapered wooden handles, 4 Telephones, 5 filter bags, 4 handle grips, 1 paper vac bags, 2 power cords, 5 towels pk 12, 70 Time Mist soda drinks, 2 Tissue paper holders, 8- Toilet bowl wands, 16 Toilet seat covers, 1 Television, 1 Typewriter, 3 towel dispensers, 1 Unger belt and grabber, 2 Utility carts, Various cleaning supplies, Various office supplies, 3 Various printers, 4 tissue dispensers, 120 Vinyl gloves boxes, Various Wall decor, and 3 Wooden shelves.

-NOTICE TO INTERESTED PERSONS In the Matter of the Estate of WAYNE ARDEN WILDE, Deceased, in the Circuit Court of the State of Oregon for Lane County, Probate Case No. 19PB04894, Jeffrey G. Poleski has been appointed Personal Representative.
-All persons having claims against the Estate are required to present them, with vouchers attached, to the Personal Representative c/o his attorney K. Joseph Trudeau at the address set forth below, within four months after the date of first publication of this Notice, or the claims may be barred.
-All persons whose rights may be affected by the proceedings may obtain additional information from the records of the Court, the Personal Representative, or his attorney, K. Joseph Trudeau, Trudeau Law Offices, P.C., 180 West Sixth Ave., P.O.
+NOTICE TO INTERESTED PERSONS In the Matter of the Estate of TEDRA ANN CLEARWATER, Deceased, in the Circuit Court of the State of Oregon for Lane County, Probate Case No. 19PB05945, Carol A. Clearwater has been appointed Personal Representative.
+All persons having claims against the Estate are required to present them, with vouchers attached, to the Personal Representative c/o her attorney K. Joseph Trudeau at the address set forth below, within four months after the date of first publication of this Notice, or the claims may be barred.
+All persons whose rights may be affected by the proceedings may obtain additional information from the records of the Court, the Personal Representative, or her attorney, K. Joseph Trudeau, Trudeau Law Offices, P.C., 180 West Sixth Ave., P.O.
 Box 428, Junction City, Oregon 97448, telephone 541-998-2378.
-Date of first publication: July 3, 2019.
+Date of first publication: August 8, 2019.

-NOTICE TO INTERESTED PERSONS: Claude Crabtree of 2110 19th Street, Springfield, OR 97477, is now deceased.
-There are no probate proceedings at this time, however, Renee Crabtree has been appointed Personal Representative of the estate.
-All persons having claims against the estate are required to present the same, with proper vouchers, to the Personal Representative,Renee Crabtree at 2110 19th Street, Springfield, OR 97477 , within four (4) months from the date of the first publication of this notice or such claims may be barred.
-NOTICE IS FURTHER GIVEN to all persons whose rights may be affected by the above entitled proceedings that additional information may be obtained from the Personal Representative.
-Dated and first published this 20TH day of June, 2019.

-NOTICE TO INTERESTED PERSONS: Probate proceedings in the Estate of Glen Alfred Fogelstrom, Deceased, are now pending in the Circuit Court of the State of Oregon for Lane County, Case No. 19PB04597, and Gale A. Fogelstrom has been appointed Personal Representative of the estate.
-All persons having claims against the estate are required to present the same, with proper vouchers, to the Personal Representative, c/o James R. Blake, Gleaves Swearingen LLP, Attorneys at Law, 975 Oak Street, Suite 800, Eugene, OR 97401, within four (4) months from the date of the first publication of this notice or such claims may be barred.
+NOTICE TO INTERESTED PERSONS: Probate proceedings in the Estate of John Paul Bailey, Deceased, are now pending in the Circuit Court of the State of Oregon for Lane County, Case No. 19PB05602, and Jason J. Bailey has been appointed Personal Representative of the estate.
+All persons having claims against the estate are required to present the same, with proper vouchers, to the Personal Representative, c/o Gleaves Swearingen LLP, Attorneys at Law, 975 Oak Street, Suite 800, Eugene, OR 97401, within four (4) months from the date of the first publication of this notice or such claims may be barred.
 NOTICE IS FURTHER GIVEN to all persons whose rights may be affected by the above entitled proceedings that additional information may be obtained from the records of the Court, the Personal Representative or the attorneys for the Personal Representative.
-Dated and first published this 20TH day of June, 2019.
+Dated and first published this 1st day of August, 2019.

-NOTICE TO INTERESTED PERSONS: Probate proceedings in the Estate of Martin Joel Kaufman, Deceased, are now pending in the Circuit Court of the State of Oregon for Lane County, Case No. 19PB04668, and Linda M. Lewis has been appointed Personal Representative of the estate.
-All persons having claims against the estate are required to present the same, with proper vouchers, to the Personal Representative, c/o Howard F. Feinman, Gleaves Swearingen LLP, Attorneys at Law, 975 Oak Street, Suite 800, Eugene, OR 97401, within four (4) months from the date of the first publication of this notice or such claims may be barred.
-NOTICE IS FURTHER GIVEN to all persons whose rights may be affected by the above entitled proceedings that additional information may be obtained from the records of the Court, the Personal Representative or the attorneys for the Personal Representative.
-Dated and first published this 27th day of June, 2019.

-SUMMONS IN THE CIRCUIT COURT OF THE STATE OF OREGON FOR LANE COUNTY Case No. 19CV18659 OREGON PACIFIC BANK, as Trustee of the Sammie L. Atwell Survivor’s Trust, Plaintiff v.
-CHARYL E. KOSLOV; and ALL OTHER PERSONS OR PARTIES UNKNOWN CLAIMING ANY RIGHT, TITLE, LIEN, OR INTEREST IN THE PROPERTY DESCRIBED IN THIS COMPLAINT HEREIN, Defendants.
-To: All Other Persons or Parties Unknown Explanation of the Complaint and Relief Requested.
-Plaintiff as Trustee of the Sammie L. Atwell Survivor’s Trust UTAD March 8, 1989, as amended, seeks a declaratory judgment for: (1) reformation of the 2006 Deed to reflect a transfer of certain real property from Sammie L. Atwell to the trustee of the Sammie L. Atwell Survivor’s Trust; and (2) quieting title to certain real property in Plaintiff’s name in its capacity as Trustee.
-If the requested relief is granted, Defendant Charyl Koslov will lose the interest in the subject property that she received pursuant to a 2006 bargain and sale deed, recorded in the deeds and records of Lane County at reception no. 2006-071808.
-Further, a 2008 warranty deed, recorded in the deeds and records of Lane County, Oregon at reception no. 2008-053811, will be rescinded.
-Further, title to the subject real property will vest in the name of the successor trustee.
-Finally, the successor trustee seeks an award of its reasonable costs and disbursements incurred in the lawsuit.
-The subject real property is commonly known as 1011 10th Street and 1021 10th Street, Florence, Oregon, and more particularly described: LOTS 11, 12 AND 13, BLOCK 11, AMENDED PLAT OF THE CHICAGO ADDITION TO FLORENCE AS PLATTED AND RECORDED IN BOOK 25, PAGES 552 AND 553, LANE COUNTY OREGON PLAT RECORDS, IN LANE COUNTY, OREGON.
-The relief requested may impact the rights and interests of third parties who are presently unknown (the “Unknown Parties”), who are joined in this case pursuant to ORCP 20 J. Because of the possible adverse effect of this lawsuit, notice is being given, and the Unknown Parties are being given the opportunity to appear in the case and present their claims and defenses to the relief requested by Plaintiff.
-IN THE NAME OF THE STATE OF OREGON: You are hereby required to appear and answer the Complaint filed against you in the above-entitled case within 30 days from the first date of publication of this summons, and if you fail so to answer, for want thereof, the Plaintiff will apply to the court for the relief demanded therein.NOTICE TO UNKNOWN DEFENDANTS: READ THESE PAPERS CAREFULLY!
-You must ‘appear’ in this case or the other side will win automatically.
-To “appear” you must file with the court a legal document called a “motion” or “answer.”
-The “motion” or “answer” must be given to the court clerk or administrator within 30 days of the date of first publication specified herein along with the required filing fee.
-It must be in proper form and have proof of service on the Plaintiff’s attorney or, if the Plaintiff does not have an attorney, proof of service on the Plaintiff.
-The date of first publication is July 3rd, 2019.
-If you have questions, you should see an attorney immediately.
-If you need help in finding an attorney, you may contact the Oregon State Bar’s Lawyer Referral Service online at www.oregonstatebar.org or by calling 503-684-3763 (in the Portland metropolitan area) or toll-free elsewhere in Oregon at 800-452-7636.
-WATKINSON LAIRD RUBENSTEIN, P.C., Of Attorneys for Plaintiff :Clark E. Rasche, OSB No. 114960, Email: crasche@wlrlaw.com 1203 Willamette Street, Ste 200 PO Box 10567, Eugene, OR 97440 T: 541-484-2277, F: 541-484-2282 Trial Attorney: Clark E. Rasche, OSB No. 114960

-This is notice that Patrick Michael Butler, who’s address is c/o 450 Hwy.
-99 N. Eugene, Oregon [97402], is the Executor/Beneficiary/Nameholder of the business now being carried out at Hwy.
-99 N. and Roosevelt Blvd.
-EUGN, 450 Hwy.
-99 N. Eugene, Oregon 97402 in the following trade name PATRICK MICHAEL BUTLER, and to-wit; the nature of said business is property management.